rook/rook.github.io/README.md

 # Publish

-Simply commit your changes and do a git push.
-There is also `make publish` which integrates with the rook `Makefile` nicely, and is meant to be run in conjunction with Jenkins CI -- and expects environment variable `DOCS_VERSION`.
+Simply commit your changes, do a git push and then to get the changes to the `gh-pages` branch, run  `make publish`.

 # Test